 I advise my patient to wear the compression garment for 24 hours a day for the first 2 weeks after surgery and 12 hours a day for the next 2 weeks after surgery.
 The compression garment will help with the swelling and also with skin tightening.
 At this point you may look into getting lymphatic massage as the garment will probably not help much.
 Also, I would advise you to decrease your activity level because this can lead to more swelling during the recovery period.
 Good luck.

-Compression garments speed up recovery after liposuction
+Compression garment after tumescent liposuction

 Compression garments after liposuction